-The Lamont Substation is also responsible for the security of the Kern County Superior Court-Arvin/Lamont Branch, which includes protection of judicial officers/court staff, the safety of court visitors and the security of inmates in the Court Holding Unit.
+The Lamont Substation is also responsible for the security of the Kern County Superior Court-Arvin/Lamont/Taft Branch, which includes protection of judicial officers and court staff, the safety of court visitors and the security of inmates in the Court Holding Unit.
 The Lamont Substation also operates a Temporary Holding Facility in the same complex.

 The Lamont Substation is authorized 1 Sergeant, 3 Senior Deputies, 20 Deputy Sheriffs, and 2 Sheriff Support Technicians.
 The substation is also supplemented with an active Citizen Service Unit.

 The Lamont Substation is and has historically been the busiest substation in the entire county.
 Narcotic/gang-related criminal activity and graffiti is ongoing.
 The Lamont Substation has been proactive and aggressive in their response to this activity through a variety of ways.